opensvc/docs.opensvc.com/source/storage.evasnap.rst

 .. figure:: _static/evasnap.png
    :align:  center

-The EVA arrays snapshots driver allow multi-target block device replication and support the 'syncresync' action which automates the snapshot recreation and presentation to hosts.
+The EVA arrays snapshots driver allow multi-target block device replication and support the :cmd:`sync resync` action which automates the snapshot recreation and presentation to hosts.
 An opensvc service can thus easily use a snapshoted set of devices.
 This kind of services are often used for maintenance, pre-production, performance testing environments, where the source device set is used for production.
 The following documentation presents the configuration of such a service.

 A service with only evasnap sync resources can be defined to drive the snapshots of other servers, just for the benefit of centralized logging and scheduling.

 Command set
 ===========

-:cmd:`syncresync`
+:cmd:`sync resync`
     Delete Logical Units and snapshots, then create new snapshots and present them.

-:cmd:`syncresync --force`
+:cmd:`sync resync --force`
     Bypass the sync_min_delay protection.

 Status